apfritts/TipCalculator/README.md

 Acknowledgement
 ---------------

 No libraries were used while making this project.
 Thank you to all the lovely folks on StackOverflow who had already answered all of my questions and to @timothy1ee for the iOS intro video.
+Screencast created with [LiceCap](http://www.cockos.com/licecap/).